 In every high school senior portrait consultation we talk with my clients about what to wear to highlight their personal style.
 It’s very important that some planning goes into what outfits you’ll bring so that we can photograph you in the most flattering way possible.
 The things we discuss with you are what style of clothing you what to wear (sporty/modern/formal/etc) and clothing colors that will work best with you and also the session locations.

 There are many things you want to avoid in clothing for portraits.
-The obvious portrait faux pas are clothes that are too big or too small, and clothes with large logos, images or words on the front.
+The obvious portrait faux pas are clothes that are too big or too small.
 Besides the no-brainers there are several more things to avoid that most people won’t think of.
-Since there is such a big difference between fashion that works well in person and what looks great in portraits, here are a few tips on what girls should wear for high school senior portraits.
+There is such a big difference between fashion that works well in person and what looks great in portraits, here are a few tips on what girls should wear for high school senior portraits.

 1. Wear clothes that flatter your body type.
 Clothes, especially dresses, that have a defined waist work best for most bodies.
 Here’s a helpful chart that shows what styles work best for different body types.